UCAS Deadlines & Key Dates: Your Complete Timeline for Applying to University

 Register on UCAS

 Create a UCAS account as soon as the application cycle begins.
-Completing sections like personal details, education history, and employment experience early saves time later.

 Work on Your Personal Statement

-Structure it into a clear introduction, body, and conclusion.
+Structure it with a clear introduction, body, and conclusion.
+Highlight specific experiences and skills.
+Have someone proofread it.

 Plan for Admissions Tests